Megeve, Haute-Savoie tourism & sightseeing

 At the Museum of the Upper Arly Valley you can learn of the life and history of the village, and peasant life here in centuries gone by.
 There is also a potager with medicinal and and culinary plants which grow in the mountains.

 Megeve moments in history

 In the winter of 1923/24 King Albert I of Belgium and Queen Elizabeth were guests at the Palace Hotel Mont d'Arbois and Megeve's international reputation was made.
 The jet set arrived.
 Other famous visitors included the Princess of Bourbon Parma and the Lacoste family.

-In 1938 a fashionable bar called Le Cintra opened in the Panorama hotel and the Paris jet set became frequent guests.
-Marcel Pagnol, Tino Rossi and Michele Morgan amongst them.
-Singers such as Edith Piaf also came.
+In 1938 a fashionable bar called Le Cintra opened in the Panorama hotel and the Paris jet set became frequent guests with Marcel Pagnol, Tino Rossi and Michele Morgan amongst them as well as singers such as Edith Piaf.

 Another famous bar called l'Equipe opened in Megeve and this along with 'Les Enfants Terrible' attracted Josephine Baker, Juliette Greco, and many other famous people of the day.
 In 1954 King Farouk, Ali Khan and Rita Hayworth visited.
 Georges Pompidou also became a frequent visitor.